teasy-01/teasy-marketing/WEB3FORMS_SETUP.md

 ## Troubleshooting

+- **Not receiving emails**:
+  - Check spam/junk folder first
+  - Verify you clicked the email verification link when you created the access key
+  - Check browser console (F12) for error messages
-- **Not receiving emails**: Check spam folder, verify access key is correct
+  - Verify the access key is correct
-- **Form shows error**: Make sure you added the environment variable and redeployed
+- **Form shows error**:
+  - Make sure you added the environment variable and redeployed
+  - Check browser console (F12) for detailed error messages
+  - Verify the access key is active (check Web3Forms dashboard)
 - **Rate limiting**: Free tier has 250 submissions/month limit
+- **Email not verified**: You must verify your email address at web3forms.com before the access key works